-The main reason boxes become a problem is because of how big they can be so they can easily fill up a closet.
+The main reason boxes become a problem is because of how big they can be so they can easily fill up a closet or even a room.
 The biggest box I had to bring home was Good Smile Company’s Jeanne d’Arc and she is not even a 1/4 scale.
 Trying to make my way home lugging around a gigantic box was not easy.

 If you ever need to move houses or sell the figure, you can just fill the boxes with peanut foam, bubble wrap or whatever padding material you have.